tijptjik/ascension/S06/rules.md

 * Independents
 * Night's Watch & Free Folk
 * League of Minor Orders
-* House Targaryen & Dothraki Horde
+* House Targaryen & The Dothraki
 * House Tyrell
 * House Lannister
 * House Stark

-Of special note are **Council of Meereen**, which consist of the formidable characters who remained to rule Meereen at the close of season 5; **House Arryn**, which might as well be House Baelish; **Independents** which gather the many mystics, magicians and maniacs of both continents; **Night's Watch & Free Folk** which have formed an unholy alliance; **League of Minor Orders** which gather nobility and clergy from the Order of the Sparrows, Slave traders from Essos, Lords of the House Frey and Ser Davos Seaworth; **House Tyrell** which includes their sworn bannerman from House Tarly; and **House Targaryen & Dothraki Horde** which contain many of the yet-to-be-introduced characters.
+Of special note are the **Council of Meereen**, which consist of the formidable characters whom remained to rule Meereen at the close of Season 5; **House Arryn**, which might as well be called House Baelish; **Independents** which gather the many mystics, magicians and maniacs across both continents; **Night's Watch & Free Folk** which have formed an unholy alliance; **League of Minor Orders** which gather nobility and clergy from the Order of the Sparrows, Slave traders from Essos, Lords of the House Frey and Ser Davos Seaworth; **House Tyrell** which includes their sworn bannerman from House Tarly; and **House Targaryen & The Dothraki** which contain many of the yet-to-be-introduced characters.

-#### House Abilities
+### House Abilities

-Each house has a special ability which allows you to make strategic use of your House's strengths.
-Be sure to consult the other houses' abilities as well .. some may affect you more than your own...
+Each house has a special ability tostrategicly make use of your House's strengths.
+Be sure to consult the other houses' abilities as well though .. assome may affect you more than your own...

-Depending on the `type`, the abilities the way prominence, diplomacy, violence and missions work for that House.
+Depending on the ability `type`, the abilities modify the way _[prominence](#characters)_, _[diplomacy](#diplomacy-:-gathering-intelligence)_, _[violence](#violence-:-attempting-murder)_ and _[missions](#missions)_ work for that House.
 These are the interactive components of the game and are explained below.
 The modifications are detailed in the `grants` column, and the characters listed under `immunity` are impervious to damage from an attack.
 You can bet on that house fielding that character, though attacking them is of no use as they wouldn't take any damage.

 | house                            | ability                | type       | immunity      | grants                                                                                                               |
 |----------------------------------|------------------------|------------|---------------|---------------------------------------------------------------------------------------------------------------------|